arancepete/data-collection-dotnet/README.md

 A copy of the license is available in the repository's [LICENSE](LICENSE) file.

 For information about licensing your deployed app, see [License your app](https://developers.arcgis.com/net/license-and-deployment/license/).

+2023 Arance Pete

+Licensed as above for all extensions minus branding.

 ### 3rd-party component licensing